Skip to main content

 Ignore directives Jump to heading

-To ignore the whole file, a // deno-lint-ignore-file directive should placed at the top of the file:
+To ignore a whole file use // deno-lint-ignore-file at the top of the file:

 // deno-lint-ignore-file